Portable DVD player: History

-Portable DVD players were created in order to aid the ability to watch DVDs away from home.
-They were created in 1998, first introduced by Panasonic.
-They are practical for "on the go" use, and many perform secondary functions such as playing music from audio CDs and displaying images from digital cameras or camcorders.
+The first portable DVD player was introduced in 1998 with the Panasonic DVD-L10.
+They are made to be practical for "on the go" use.
+Many are able to perform secondary functions such as playing music from audio CDs and displaying images from digital cameras or camcorders.

 Impact

 The popularity of low-cost battery powered portable DVD players in North Korea allows families to watch Chinese and South Korean programs on SD cards and USB flash drives.
-North Korean defectors run activist groups, like Fighters for a Free North Korea that smuggle DVDs and SD cards into the country "to introduce North Koreans to the rest of the world".
+North Korean defectors run activist groups, such as Fighters for a Free North Korea that smuggle DVDs and SD cards into the country "to introduce North Koreans to the rest of the world".
 Activist groups planned to distribute DVD copies of The Interview via balloon drops.
 The balloon drop was postponed after the North Korean government referred to the plan as a de facto "declaration of war."

 Design

 Most PDPs use TFT LCD screens, some using LED backlighting.
-The most common PDP screen size is 7 in, although some are as large as 10 to 12 in - the larger size competing with Tablet computers.
+The most common PDP screen size is 7 in, although some are as large as 10 to 12 in - the larger size competing with tablet computers.
+The battery weight and need for portability presented problems - including problems with mechanical shocks interrupting the reading of the DVD.
 Some have articulating screens that rotate 180 degrees & fold flat.
 Portable DVD players generally have connections for additional screens and a car lighter plug.

-Some PDPs now have iPod docks, USB and SD Card slots built in.
-Some can play videos in other formats such as MP4, DivX, either from CDs, flash memory cards or USB external hard disks.
-Also some DVD players include a USB video recorder.
+Some PDPs had iPod docks, USB and SD card slots built in.
+Some can play videos in other formats such as MP4, DivX, either from CDs, flash memory cards or USB external hard disks, and some DVD players had a USB video recorder.

+Additional features found on PDPs include: